-Another fact in favor of the robustness of the single ring excitonic manifold to the coherent coupling between rings is related to the thermalization properties of the two-ring system.
-In fact, the relaxation rate $R_{\mu\nu}$ between two-ring eigenstates is proportional to the spatial overlap between their respective probability densities, i.e. $R_{\mu\nu}\propto O_{\mu\nu} \equiv \sum_i |\braket{\mu}{i}\braket{i}{\nu}|^2$, as a result of relaxation by local phonons and vibrational modes of each pigment \cite{Caycedo2018}.
-This implies that, if two excitons do not overlap significantly over the same pigments, they cannot exchange energy via vibrations and therefore belong to two distinct thermal pools.
-The overlap $O_{\mu\nu}$, shown in \fref{fig2}{E} for states ${\mu}$ and ${\nu}$ ordered according to their participation in either ring, clearly displays fully distinguishable blocks for both $l=8$ nm (top) and $l=7$ nm (bottom), meaning that excitons localize predominantly on either of the two rings, with thermalization operating on each ring independently.
+One last argument in favor of the robustness of the single ring excitonic manifold to the coherent coupling between rings is provided by looking at the residual inter-ring coherence after exciton thermalization.
+To do so, we set up a Lindblad equation describing the coherent interaction between two rings and local thermalization and dephasing,